Travis Nash: Development

+In late December 1994, TV Weeks David Brown confirmed Testoni had been signed for a 12-week role, with filming to begin in January.
+Brown reported that his character, Travis, is "a drifter" who, after arriving in Summer Bay, would decide to stay on.
+Testoni made his first appearance in April 1995.

 Testoni began his career as a model, but he found working on Home and Away to be more enjoyable because he was acting alongside people of a similar age.
 He commented, "It's good fun on the set – it's more like a play group than anything!"
 His character Travis is introduced as a witness to the death of Laura Bonnetti (Claudia Buttazonni), who was playing chicken on the railway with Curtis Reed (Shane Ammann).
 With Curtis "struck dumb" by the incident, Travis speaks with the police.
 It emerges that Travis has lived in Summer Bay all his life, but he rarely ventures off his fishing boat to go into the town.
 Travis soon becomes a familiar face in the Bay, but instead of hanging out in the Diner, he is happiest when he is alone on his boat.
 Serene Coneeley of Inside Soap stated that he is "no smooth sophisticate but his rugged good looks make up for his lack of social graces".
 She thought he would be a favourite among the serial's female viewers.
 Testoni said he shared many similarities with his character, including their laid-back attitudes.
 Testoni continued "He isn't really a people person, but he gradually immerses himself in the community."
 A reporter from Inside Soap described Travis as having "surfer locks and a golden tan".
 While another branded him "easygoing" and "happy-go-lucky".